fjabbary/book-search-tool/ANSWERS.md

 In my latest project, I used redux as a state management for my application which is mandatory for medium to large application.
 Here is my github repo for that: https://github.com/fjabbary/OMDB-Movie-React-Redux

 How would you track down a performance issue in production?
 Have you ever had to do this?
-In my personal projects, I used tools to compress my code as well as images to minimiized the size and loading time.
+In my personal projects, I used tools to compress my code as well as images to minimized the size and loading time.
 In enterprise level, I haven't done it.

 How would you improve the API that you just used?
 I found a some redundant data in this API that probably are not useful.